Quiche with Mushrooms

 - In a large skillet, saute the mushrooms, onion and red pepper in butter until mushrooms are tender.
 Drain and set aside.
 In a large bowl, combine cheese and flour.
 Stir in the milk, eggs, savory, salt and cayenne until blended.
 Stir in mushroom mixture.
 Pour into crust.

-- Bake for 40-50 minutes or until a knife inserted near the center comes out clean (cover edges loosely with foil if needed to prevent overbrowning).
+- Bake for 40-50 minutes or until a knife inserted in the center comes out clean (cover edges loosely with foil if needed to prevent overbrowning).
 Let stand for 10 minutes before cutting.
-Yield: 4-6 servings.